srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     The IoT Hub message routing feature enables you to route incoming device-to-cloud messages to service endpoints such as Azure Storage containers, Event Hubs, and Service Bus queues.
 You can also create routing rules to perform query-based routes.

-1. At the top of the blade, click **Custom endpoints**.
+1. At the top of the **Message routing** pane, click **Custom endpoints**.

-    Custom endpoints (such as Service Bus queue, Blob storage and the others listed here) are often used within an IoT implementation.
+    Custom endpoints (such as Service Bus queue and Storage) are often used within an IoT implementation.

-1. Take a minute to review the menu options under **Settings**
+1. Take a minute to scan through the menu options under **Settings**

     > **Note**:  This lab exercise is only intended to be an introduction to the IoT Hub service and get you more comfortable with the UI, so don't worry if you feel a bit overwhelmed at this point.
-We will be walking you through the process of configuring and managing your IoT Hub, devices, and communications as this course continues.
+You will be configuring and managing your IoT Hub, devices, and their communications as this course continues.

 ### Exercise 4: Create a Device Provisioning Service using the Azure portal